-The Bank also assesses, on an individual basis, corporate receivables with identified impairment with exposure to a customer exceeding EUR 200 thousand, corporate receivables in bankruptcy proceeding and in restructuring proceeding under the law and retail receivables with identified fraud.
+The Bank also assesses, on an individual basis, corporate receivables with identified impairment with exposure to a customer exceeding EUR 200 thousand, corporate receivables in bankruptcy proceeding and in restructuring proceeding under the law and retail receivables with identified fraud, retail receivables secured by immovable assets in bankruptcy and in default for more than 1550 days.
 The amount of the provision is the difference between the carrying amount and the recoverable amount, being the present value of expected cash flows, including amounts recoverable from guarantees and collateral, discounted at the original effective interest rate of loans as at the processing date.